-A common question for health benefit providers is whether S corp shareholders are able to participate in a tax-free health benefit.
+A common question among employers seeking a health benefit option, is whether S corp shareholders are able to participate in a tax-free health benefit.
 Greater than 2 percent shareholders of an S corporation are considered self-employed, and therefore aren’t eligible to participate in an HRA or pretax deductions for group health insurance.
 That said, an S corp is still eligible to offer an HRA.

 HRA for non-owner employees of an S corp.

 An HRA can still be valuable for an S corp.
 HRAs are a viable option as a non-owner employee health benefit and can save the business owners money, time, and hassle.
 Traditional group insurance coverage is the go-to for many businesses, but the high costs can be prohibitive.
 With an HRA, owners can offer non-owner employees tax-free allowances that fit within the company’s budget.
 This allows employees to choose their own individual insurance policy rather than being bound to one option.

 Can HRAs work for other business owners?